-A preparatory study conducted by GNAD-YS in 2015 shows that there is a lack of focus on the Deaf youth in Ghana who have barriers in all areas of life.
-During their first national youth camp in January 2017, representatives from Ghana regions discussed and determined that there is weak organizational capacity, low education and awareness of rights among young Deaf people, and they are not included in decision making about their welfare in the society.
+A preparatory study conducted by GNAD-YS in 2015 showed that there was a lack of focus on the Deaf youth in Ghana who have barriers in all areas of life.
+During their first national youth camp in January 2017, representatives from Ghana regions discussed and determined that there was a weak organizational capacity, low education and awareness of rights among young Deaf people, and they were not included in decision making about their welfare in the society.
 These issues were most evident in the Northern and Central regions (Cape Coast, Tamale and Yendi districts).

 Click here to show & hide the transcript with descriptions

-This project with MNI will facilitate the positive development of Deaf youth in the Cape Coast Municipality by equipping the youth with knowledge on their Human Rights, Leadership and Advocacy skills to demand for their rights for inclusion in decision making regarding their welfare.
-GNAD-YS will also work with public stakeholders such as organizations and government agencies that play an important role in the development and wellbeing of Deaf people.
+This project with MNI facilitated the positive development of Deaf youth in the Cape Coast Municipality by equipping the youth with knowledge on their Human Rights, Leadership and Advocacy skills to demand for their rights for inclusion in decision making regarding their welfare.
+GNAD-YS worked with public stakeholders such as organizations and government agencies that played an important role in the development and well being of Deaf people.

-Hurray… Here we go again; filled with gratitude to Mill Neck International (MNI), we proudly announce our successful completion of a Sensitization Workshop and Leadership Training for Cape Coast youth in the Central region.
+Hurray… Filled with gratitude to Mill Neck International (MNI), we proudly announced our successful completion of a Sensitization Workshop and Leadership Training for Cape Coast youth in the Central region.
 The Sensitization workshop which was a two-day activity was attended by over 40 Deaf youth around the Cape Coast municipality.